redteamx/SocialSense/README.md

     Manages an Instagram session using Instaloader.

     This class handles login using Instaloader.
-It first attempts to load an existing session from a file (named "<username>.session").
-If the session does not exist or fails to load, it performs an interactive login which prompts for credentials and handles two-factor authentication.
+It first attempts to load an existing session from a file (named as "<username>.session").
+If the session does not exist or fails to load, it performs a non-interactive login using the provided password.
+If two-factor authentication is required, it falls back to interactive 2FA handling.
+The session is then saved for future use.
-    After a successful login, the session is saved for future use and an aiograpi client is instantiated.
-    This approach aligns with best practices from Instaloader and aiograpi.
+    This behavior aligns with Instaloader's recommended practices.
     """

     def __init__(self, config: Config, async_logger: AsyncLogger) -> None: